Kumana National Park Bird Watching Safari Tour

 Kumana National Park Safari Jeep Price & Entrance Fee

-Jeep safari: $40 – $70 (approximately) to the jeep.
+Jeep safari: $40 – $70 (approximately) for the jeep.

 Entrance fee: $25 – $35 per person (approx.)